 Do you find yourself disciplining your kids non-stop?
 Here are 4 things to remember before you get mad at your kids that will keep you calm.

-In one scenario, he moved a toy truck that his brother had been leaning on, and in another, spilled a cup of milk all over the dining table.
+First, he moved a toy truck that his brother had been leaning on, and in another, spilled a cup of milk all over the dining table.
 Later, he pushed a swing without realizing that his brother was a mere few inches away from getting hit.

 So, what did I overlook?

 No matter how wrong his actions may have been, he didn’t do them with bad intentions.

 Take the scenarios with the truck and the swing.
 I scolded him for potentially harming his little brother, more afraid that someone would get hurt and assuming he should know better.

 The scenario with the milk was as accident as accidents get.
 He knocked the cup over, but with the way I reacted, you would think he had done the Worst Thing Ever.

 And the scene with the bassinet was when I realized my mistake in all this supposed disciplining.
 I saw his dejected face after I had scolded him to stop.
 The expression plainly said, “I’m in trouble again for something I don’t even know why.”

 It was the expression that told me I was losing my patience and that it was taking a toll on him.
 I needed to step back, stop reacting—and start parenting.

 4 things to remember before getting mad at your child